 ZEV Milestone Calculation.

-The annual ZEV Milestone is calculated by counting the vehicles in the California fleet for each of the three Milestone Groups listed in Table B, then multiplying the number of vehicles in each Milestone Group by the ZEV percentage requirement for that year as shown in Equation 1: ZEV Milestone Equation.
-If the sum of the ZEV Milestones is not a whole number, the value must be rounded using standard rounding convention.
+The ZEV Milestone is calculated by counting the vehicles in the California fleet for each of the three Milestone Groups listed in Table A, excluding vehicles as specified in sections 2013.6(c)(1)(A) and (B), then multiplying the number of vehicles in each Milestone Group by the ZEV percentage requirement for that Milestone year as shown in Equation 1: ZEV Milestone Equation.
+If the sum of the ZEV Milestones is not a whole number, the value shall be rounded using standard rounding convention.

+Existing ICE vehicles designated for fleet resiliency as specified in section 2013.6(f)(6); and

+Vehicles purchased pursuant to a used or granted exemption as specified in sections 2013.6(f)(1), 2013.6(f)(2), 2013.6(f)(5), 2013.6(f)(7), and 2013.6(f)(8), for each of the three Milestone Groups listed in Table A.

-Equation : ([Milestone Group 1 Vehicle Count] x [Milestone Group 1 Percentage Requirement]) + ([Milestone Group 2 Vehicle Count] x [Milestone Group 2 Percentage Requirement]) + ([Milestone Group 3 Vehicle Count] x [Milestone Group 3 Percentage Requirement]) = ZEV Milestone
+Equation 1: ([Milestone Group 1 Vehicle Count] x [Milestone Group 1 Percentage Requirement]) + ([Milestone Group 2 Vehicle Count] x [Milestone Group 2 Percentage Requirement]) + ([Milestone Group 3 Vehicle Count] x [Milestone Group 3 Percentage Requirement]

 The following example shows how the ZEV Milestone is calculated for the 2031 calendar year for a fleet owner that has 100 Milestone Group 1 vehicles and 50 Milestone Group 2 vehicles and two backup vehicles that are excluded from the calculation: